-When 'Batching' is activated, the text 'BATCH' is displayed by normal operation, at the function key to the left.
+When TAD 3 is in normal operation and 'Recipe batching' is activated, the texts 'BATCH' and 'RECIPE' are displayed at the two function keys to the left.
 Two front panel keys get specific batching functions:

-the key - (minus, with a green start symbol) will get the start batch function, the key . (point, with a red stop symbol) will get the stop batch function.
+- the key (minus, with a green start symbol) will get the start batch function, - the key . (point, with a red stop symbol) will get the stop batch function.